thomHayner/battleship-mini-app/README.md

   - no major CI / CD at this time
   - can be set up with webhook to auto-update with push to master on github
-  - this is an ittermittent app and likely won't need much maintainence, so manual will provide regular interaction / practice with maintainence processes
+  - this is an intermittent use app and likely won't need much maintainence, so manual will provide regular interaction / practice with maintainence processes
   - manual deployment through CLI or [Heroku](Heroku.com) dashboard is currently necessary
     <details>
       <summary>CLI</summary>